rob-myers/rob-myers.github.io/articles/tech1.md

 They are just JavaScript functions with constraints on their parameters and return value.

 - They have a single parameter, usually called _props_.
   It is a JavaScript object defining the component's named inputs, and possibly special properties like _children_, _key_ and _ref_.

 - They must return either null or a virtual [DOM node](https://developer.mozilla.org/en-US/docs/Web/API/Node).
   This returned value ultimately amounts to an HTML fragment to be rendered, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).

 React developers use a grammatical extension of JavaScript called JSX.
 It freely combines JS with XML, so JavaScript values can be passed to arbitrary attributes, and XML can be passed around as a JavaScript value.
-The grammar is particularly suitable for specifying dynamic DOM trees.
+The grammar is particularly suitable for building dynamic DOM trees.
-Let's consider an example, a pannable and zoomable grid (also [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab")).
+Let's consider an example, a pannable/zoomable grid (also [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab")).

 <div
   class="tabs"